totem-tech/totem/README.md

 - The Totem pallets,
 - The Lego — Totem parachain — node and runtime,
-- The Totem blockchain node and runtime.
+- The Totem blockchain node and runtime,
+- The Dockerfile to build the nodes.

 ## Documentation